davidshen111/chatgpt_subtitles/README.md

 ```
 - Start the docker

-If it's the HTTP Server
+For the HTTP Server
 ```
 docker run --name myapp -p 8000:8000 myapp
 ```
-If it's the Gadio UI
+For the Gadio UI
 ```
 docker run --name myapp -p 7860:7860 myapp
 ```